shameekagarwal/Data-Structures-and-Algorithms/Java Data Structures & Algorithms/8. Heaps/Kth Largest Element in an Array.md

 # Points

 - https://leetcode.com/problems/kth-largest-element-in-an-array/
-- at all times, maintain size of pq = k
 - we use a min pq
+- always maintain pq.size() = k
 - if top < incoming, remove top, replace with incoming
-- always maintain pq.size() = k
 - finally, pq has k of the largest elements
 - since it is a min pq, top is kth largest